Get a student of Environmental Technologist as an intern

 The periods can possibly be arranged differently.
 After the end of the long internship period, the student and the company can agree that the final exam project will be written in cooperation with the company.

-As the internship is a part of the Environmental Technology programme, your company has no financial obligations towards the student.
+As the internship is a part of the Environmental Technology programme, your company is not obliged to pay a salary to the intern.

 The student and internship supervisor at the Academy are obligated to be totally discrete regarding all business relationships concerning the company, both in connection with the internship and the internship report.
 This duty of confidentiality also applies after the internship.
 The internship report will remain fully confidential if the student clearly writes ‘Confidential’ on the front page of their internship report.

 If the internship takes place in a company in Denmark, the student is covered by the act on worker's compensation (lov om arbejdsskadesikring), cf. Ministerial Order no.185 from 23 February 2017, and by the act on liability for damages (lov om erstatningsansvar).

 It is therefore the internship company’s responsibility to insure the intern, just as all other employees are insured.
 Associations and sole proprietors are also covered by the duty to insure, even if you don’t have any other employees.

 If the internship takes place in a company outside of Denmark, then it is the student's responsibility to examine and assess whether he or she can be covered by the company's insurance policies.
 In cases where the student is not covered by the company's insurance, the student must ensure that they have any necessary insurance.

 The Environmental Technologist is the first 2 years of a Bachelor’s programme which, among others, qualifies the students to work with environmental tasks in both the private and public sector.

 Read more about the programme (only in Danish)